ffwdeng/ffwdeng.github.io/content/solutions/_index.md

 ---
 title: Software Engineering Portofolio
 description: Over the last decade and a half, we've been busy building advanced solutions in the IT industry.
-Some of those include a **Private Cloud Platform**, an **Indoor Navigation Solution**, an **Electic Vehicle Charging Platform**, a **Distributed Energy Plant Monitor and Management System** and may others...​
+Some of those include a **Private Cloud Platform**, a **Distributed Live Detection and Threat Analysis Platform**, a **Distributed Energy Plant Monitor and Management System** and may others...​
 params:
   sections:
     platform: